pierrep/ofxLibFreenect2/README.md

 https://github.com/OpenKinect/libfreenect2

-Install libfreenect2 from above URL and link to the dynamic (or static) lib.
+Install libfreenect2 from above URL and link to the static (or dynamic) lib.

 Tested under Linux but should work on all platforms